-> The Edinburgh based charity VOCAL has been supporting carers since 1994 and offers advice on carers’ rights.
-Sebastian Fisher, Chief Executive of VOCAL said: “VOCAL works with over 9,000 carers each year and can evidence the widespread and growing impact of caring on people’s economic wellbeing, with women most badly affected.
+The Edinburgh based charity VOCAL has been supporting carers since 1994 and offers advice on carers’ rights.
+Sebastian Fischer, Chief Executive of VOCAL said: “VOCAL works with over 9,000 carers each year and can evidence the widespread and growing impact of caring on people’s economic wellbeing, with women most badly affected.
 For many, caring means a spiral into isolation and poverty.

-> “In a recent VOCAL survey of 1,228 carers, 48% agreed that being a carer had made managing money and finances more difficult with a third paying for care out of their own savings.
+“In a recent VOCAL survey of 1,228 carers, 48% agreed that being a carer had made managing money and finances more difficult with a third paying for care out of their own savings.
 A quarter have had to reduce their working hours to care and a further quarter have had to give up work altogether.”

 Carers who live in Scotland and have been receiving the DWP Carer’s Allowance, will be notified on Monday 16th April if they are entitled to the supplement.
 The supplement will equate to an extra £8.50 per week and will be paid out automatically.